 While the bell peppers are roasting, start the rice.
 Add the rice, water and salt to a pot and bring to a boil.
 Once boiling, immediately cover and turn down to simmer.
 Cook for 15 minutes or until all the water is gone.
 Mine took exactly 15 minutes.
 Be careful so it doesn't burn at the bottom, as white rice cooks much faster than brown.
 Fluff with a fork and leave uncovered.

-While the rice is cooking, add the water (5 Tbsp), onion, garlic, 1/4 teaspoon salt and pepper (not the curry yet) to a large pan over medium heat.
-After it begins to simmer, let it cook about 5 minutes, then add the garlic.
+While the rice is cooking, add the water (5 Tbsp), onion, 1/4 teaspoon salt and pepper (not the curry yet) to a large pan over medium heat.
+After it begins to simmer, cook about 5 minutes, then add the garlic.
 Cook a couple more minutes, adding water if needed.
 Once the water is gone, add the curry powder, cashew milk and turn to low heat.
 Stir and cook for just a minute to heat the curry through and the milk sauce turns yellow.
 Remove from the heat.
 Pour it carefully in a blender, but don't blend yet.

 After 15 minutes has passed with the peppers, add the broccoli to the bottom rack of the oven beneath the peppers.
 Your broccoli should be done in the last 10 minutes of the peppers finishing up.
 Depending on the size of florets, yours may take longer.
 Watch closely so they don't burn since it's a high temp.